A spicy tomato and kale linguine of juicy sautéed tomatoes and kale. Customize it by adding your choice of protein or cheese!

-- 2 tablespoons butter/ghee or oil of choice or regular/dairy-free butter
+- 2 tablespoons oil of choice or regular/dairy-free butter

 - 6 cloves garlic, minced (about 3 tablespoons)

-- 2 cups grape tomatoes, halved (10 oz. package) or chopped tomato
+- 2 pints cherry/grape tomatoes, halved or chopped tomato

-- ⅓ cup good quality extra-virgin olive oil
+- ¼ cup (or more) good quality extra-virgin olive oil,

 - plenty of salt and pepper, to taste

-- Optional add-ins: If you eat cheese you can add shaved parmesan or fresh mozzarella chunks.
-For protein you can add grilled chicken, shrimp, or sliced pancetta.*
+- Optional add-ins: If you eat cheese you can add grated parmesan or fresh mozzarella chunks.
+For protein you can add grilled chicken/shrimp or sautéed smoked chicken sausage*

 - Meanwhile, in a large pot or dutch oven, melt 2 tablespoons of butter or oil over medium heat.
 Add chopped garlic and stir to coat.
-Add cleaned, chopped kale leaves and cook for 1 minute, stirring often, to begin wilting.
-Add tomatoes, salt, and red pepper and continue to cook until soft, about 4-5 minutes.
-Add ½ cup pasta water and heat thoroughly.
+Add kale leaves and cook for 1 minute.

 - Add cooked pasta, olive oil, lemon juice, chopped basil and some of the reserved pasta water.
 Season with more salt and pepper, to taste, and gently mix together until well incorporated.
-The noodles really soak up lots of moisture, so add extra pasta water, if needed.
-Makes 4-5 servings.
+The noodles really soak up lots of moisture, so add extra pasta water as needed.

 - Remove from heat and top with lots of grated parmesan and/or protein of choice.
 Serves 3–4.